SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/control-center/control-center-article.md

 ## Overview

-> Note: For an example of use have a look at the <doc:integrating-with-control-center> tutorial.
+> Note: For a practical example, refer to the <doc:integrating-with-control-center> tutorial.

-``Player`` natively integrates with the Control Center.
-Most of this integration happens automatically but your app is still responsible of activating the player instance which must be associated with the Control Center.
-It must also provide the metadata (title, artwork image) associated with the ``PlayerItem`` currently being played.
+A ``Player`` instance integrates seamlessly with the Control Center, with much of the integration handled automatically.
+However, your app is responsible for activating the player instance linked to the Control Center and providing metadata (e.g., title, artwork) for the ``PlayerItem`` currently playing.

-> Important: The system uses some heuristics to determine whether an app is eligible for Control Center integration.
-In particular the [audio session](https://developer.apple.com/documentation/avfaudio/avaudiosession) must be configured with a non-mixable category option.
-More information is available from the [_Explore media metadata publishing and playback interactions_ WWDC session](https://developer.apple.com/videos/play/wwdc2022/110338/).
+> Important: System heuristics determine app eligibility for Control Center integration.
+For example, the [audio session](https://developer.apple.com/documentation/avfaudio/avaudiosession) must use a non-mixable category option.
+See the [_Explore media metadata publishing and playback interactions_ WWDC session](https://developer.apple.com/videos/play/wwdc2022/110338/) for more details.

 ### Provide player item metadata

-The main responsibility of a ``PlayerItem`` loaded into a ``Player`` is to deliver an ``Asset`` to be actually played.
-Assets do not only convey the URL to be played but can also be attached arbitrary metadata whose only requirement is to conform to the ``AssetMetadata`` protocol.
+The primary role of a ``PlayerItem`` is to load an ``Asset`` for playback.
+In addition to URLs, assets can include arbitrary metadata conforming to the ``AssetMetadata`` protocol.

-To associate Control Center metadata with a player item:
+Follow these steps to associate metadata with a ``PlayerItem`` for Control Center integration:

-1. Create a type which represents your asset metadata and have it conform to ``AssetMetadata``.
-More information is available from the <doc:metadata-article> article.
+1. **Define Metadata:** Create a type representing your asset metadata, ensuring it conforms to the ``AssetMetadata`` protocol.
+Refer to the <doc:metadata-article> article for details.
-2. Implement the ``AssetMetadata/playerMetadata`` method and return the ``PlayerMetadata`` which must be displayed in the Control Center when the item is currently being played.
+2. **Return Metadata:** Implement the ``AssetMetadata/playerMetadata`` method to return ``PlayerMetadata`` for display in the Control Center when the item is playing.
-3. Implement a custom ``PlayerItem`` with a metadata publisher retrieving all metadata required before delivering an asset.
-Alternatively, and provided you have all metadata and the URL to be played readily available, you can simply use one of the available ``PlayerItem`` construction helpers, supplying the asset metadata at creation time.
+3. **Publish Metadata:** Create a custom ``PlayerItem`` that retrieves and publishes all required metadata before delivering the asset.
+Alternatively, if you have all metadata and the URL ready, use a ``PlayerItem`` helper method to provide metadata at creation.

-> Tip: Metadata associated with a ``PlayerItem`` is automatically published by a ``Player``.
-You can retrieve this metadata from the ``Player/metadata`` property and use it when building a custom user interface.
-The metadata is also automatically displayed by ``SystemVideoView`` in a standard way.
+Tip: The metadata you provide is also displayed in the ``SystemVideoView`` by default.
+When implementing a custom UI, ensure you use the same metadata to maintain consistency across the Control Center and player UI.

-### Make a player instance active
+### Activate a player instance

-Several ``Player`` instances can coexist in an app but at most one can be integrated with the Control Center at any time.
+While multiple ``Player`` instances can exist in your app, only one can integrate with the Control Center at a time.

-When you want one player instance to take precedence call ``Player/becomeActive()``.
-Any other instance which might be active will resign in the process.
+- Use ``Player/becomeActive()`` to prioritize a player instance, automatically resigning any active instance.

-You can manually call ``Player/resignActive()`` to have a player resign.
-Note that a player instance will automatically resign when deinitialized.
+- Call ``Player/resignActive()`` to manually deactivate a player instance.
+Instances also resign automatically when deinitialized.

-### Extend support to tvOS
+### Support tvOS

-Control Center integration on tvOS is achieved using a  ``SystemVideoView`` covering the whole screen.
-Making a player instance active is still required since this ensures that iOS devices used as remotes can also display current item information in their own Control Center.
+On tvOS, Control Center integration requires using a full-screen ``SystemVideoView``.
+Activating a player instance ensures compatibility with iOS devices acting as remotes, allowing them to display current item information in their own Control Center.

-> Note: The tvOS Control Center only displays information about audio content.
+> Note: On tvOS, the Control Center only displays audio content information.